Does Your Organization Need Change Management?

 Encourage open communication

 Interpersonal communication is a top priority for a company of any size.
-If employees currently do not have an open line of communication with their management, you are already at a disadvantage.
+If employees currently do not have an open line of communication with their management, they are already at a disadvantage.
 Initiate the conversation with your employees to get their initial thoughts and perspectives on change management.
 Communication doesn’t only apply to manager/employee relations.
 It’s equally important that team members are empowered to communicate with each other, as they are all experiencing similar thoughts.
 Remember to listen to your employees’ feedback to uncover areas of improvement and gauge their feelings throughout the implementation process.

 We don’t want our team members to feel like they are going through this new endeavor alone.
 Developing a plan for training sessions allows employees to adapt to these new changes and be better prepared for implementation.
 If you’re short of resources, this can be training offered by an outsourced organization, depending on the material being taught.
 This will instill reassurance in your team members, and set them up on a path to success.